keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 images, and your labels are bounding boxes with optional class labels.
-Object detection can be thought of as an extension of classification, however instead of one class label for the image, you must detect and localize and arbitrary number of classes.
+Object detection can be thought of as an extension of classification, however instead of one class label for the image, you must detect and localize an arbitrary number of classes.

 **For example:**